JINHXu/WordNet/README.md

 >- 35934,70150
 >- 35935,31844

-You should model synsets and relations using separate classes - e.g. `Synset` and `Relation`.
+Synsets and relations are modeled using separate classes.

 The `Synset` class should store information related to the id of a synset, its lemmas and its definition.
 It might be useful to separate the information